sapegin/sapegin.me/src/content/blog/react-finland-2019.md

 [Slides](https://lmatteis.github.io/finland-talk/assets/player/KeynoteDHTMLPlayer.html), [video](https://www.youtube.com/watch?v=cXuvCMG21Ss).

-- “Programming language are practically irrelevant in making products.”
+- Programming languages are irrelevant in making products.
 - Code maintenance is the root of the problem.
 - Make changes without having to read and maintain the code.
 - Newly added code can change how old code is executed.